'Hope is a dangerous barrier to courageous action. In dark times, the miracle that saves the world is to act'

 It is imperative that every citizen in a democracy understand the scale and urgency of the actions that need to be taken, and what is at stake, so that we are able to judge whether the ‘solutions’ offered us are appropriate- if they are enough to avoid catastrophe.

-Sign up for my new, asynchronous online Climate + Change course through Sterling College
+Sign up for my updated, asynchronous online Climate + Change course

 I acknowledge that I have benefited from the unmitigated extraction of resources from nature and emission of CO2 from the burning of fossil fuels, the causes of climate and ecological breakdown.
 My social, political, and economic privilege would not be possible without the wealth forcibly removed from the Earth and living systems, as well as the subjugation of animals and peoples of color around the world.